Gil-hq15/TodoList/ToDo-List-App/docs/api.md

-# API Integration
+## 🚀 API Integration: NASA APOD

-The To-Do List App integrates with the NASA Astronomy Picture of the Day API to provide space images.
+Upon successful login, the app fetches the Astronomy Picture of the Day (APOD) using the NASA APOD API.
+This feature demonstrates how external APIs can enrich user experiences.

 ## Endpoint